ByteHouse: ByteDance's Cloud-Native Data Warehouse for Real-Time Multimodal Data Analytics: Introduction

 (2) We design a vertically integrated storage layer with a unified table engine, self-describing file format, SSD-based chunk-level caching, and a buffer-managed virtual filesystem that reduces I/O overhead across both the storage and compute nodes.

 (3) We propose a unified execution framework combining analytic, batch, and incremental modes, with fusion-based retrieval operators and hybrid query optimization for complicated workloads.

-(4) Extensive evaluations on both public benchmarks and ByteDance's internal workloads show that \sysname outperforms existing systems on both analytical queries (over 25\% lower latency in ClickBench) and multimodal data processing (over 50\% higher throughput in Cohere and C4). {\it Today, \sysname operates at massive production scale, with over 25,000 nodes deployed across clusters (the largest one with 2,400 nodes), managing EB-level data in total.}
+(4) Extensive evaluations on both public benchmarks and ByteDance's internal workloads show that \sysname outperforms existing systems on both analytical queries (over 25\% lower latency in ClickBench) and multimodal data processing (over 50\% higher throughput in Cohere and C4).

 \end{sloppypar}